If you read my Christmas movie post, then you’ll know why I love Rudolf The Red-Nosed Reindeer so much. I decided to expand on that in this post.

 I’m a 23-year old graduate working in retail, so my inner child would be disappointed.

-I’ve come close to the dream but I respect my young self for having the integrity to walk away when it was too much of a compromise – when success came at the cost of ruining my passion for music I stepped down.
+I’ve come a little close to the dream but I respect my younger self for having the integrity to walk away when it was too much of a compromise.
+When success came at the cost of ruining my passion for music, I stepped down.

 I still love music – I still want to make music and publish books, but it’s no longer to rub it in anyone’s face.
 It’s because I have stories, songs, and art I want to create and share with the world.
 My dream isn’t to buy a big Ferrari and drive past people who used to be mean to me and flip them off anymore.

 I hoped my life would be different by aged-23 but I’m constantly working to steer my life in the direction I want it to go.

 I’ve since learned that the vast majority of people who weren’t kind to me were suffering themselves.
 People who are hurt can either be kind and make sure no one feels like they do, or take it out on others.
 They choose the latter.

 The rest were immature children, teenagers or just straight-up shitty people.
 I used to be so full of anger.
 Since coming to the realization that they were just taking their pain out on me, I don’t feel anger anymore, I feel pity.